ai-act-cli/annex4ac/README.md

 ## 🏷️ High-risk tags (Annex III)

 The list of high-risk tags (Annex III) is now loaded dynamically from the official website.
-If the network is unavailable, a cache or fallback list is used.
+If the network is unavailable, a cache or packaged fallback list is used.
+To refresh the local cache manually, run `annex4ac update-annex3-cache`.
 This affects the auto_high_risk logic in validation.

 ---